Back to Feedback: Dynamics and Heterogeneity in Panel Data: Sequential exogeneity and feedback

 \end{definition}

-In words, the feedback process is the conditional density of current covariates given past outcomes and covariates (and, in panel data, latent heterogeneity).
-Under SE, the feedback process is simply the conditional density of the current covariate given the history of covariates.
+In words, the feedback process is the conditional density of current covariates given past outcomes and covariates.
+In panel data, the feedback process is defined conditionally on the individual effect $A$.
+Under SE, the feedback process is simply the conditional density of the current covariate given the history of covariates (and $A$).
 From a time-series perspective, strict exogeneity thus rules out Granger causality from past $Y_s$, for $s=1,...,t-1$, to future $X_t$.\footnote{ \citet{chamberlain1982general} shows that the classic definition of strict exogeneity through conditional independence,

 is equivalent to the following \emph{no feedback} condition: }